Zebradil/xkb-switch/README.md

 [i3wm](https://i3wm.org).
 It subscribes to i3wm events and, when a window is focused, switches to the last active layout for the window.

+NOTE: Starting from version `1.6.1` xkb-switch-i3 has it's own versioning.

 Installation
 ------------